CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 ### AB2D Sandbox vs. AB2D Production

-- Sandbox: The sandbox AB2D environment is a public environment available for learning how the AB2D API works and to experiment with automation concerning the API.
+- ***Sandbox:*** The sandbox AB2D environment is a public environment available for users to learn how the API works and conduct testing for newly developed features, tools and automation using the API.
-- Production: The production AB2D environment is a private environment available only to attested and credentialed PDPs for exporting relevant patient data.
+- ***Production:*** The production AB2D environment is a private environment available only to attested and credentialed PDPs for exporting relevant patient data.

 Key differences:
-- Sandbox - contains test contracts which are publicly available
+- Contracts/Data - Sandbox contains test contracts with synthetic data which are publicly available
 - URL - The sandbox and production environments have different URLs to access them:
   - Sandbox - ```https://sandbox.ab2d.cms.gov```
   - Production - ```https://api.ab2d.cms.gov```
-- Identity provider - the sandbox identity provider is a test provider only which means that you cannot get a bearer token giving you access to real claims data using the sandbox identity provider.
+- Identity provider - the sandbox identity provider is a test provider and cannot provide a bearer token giving you access to real claims data.
 Only the production identity provider can give access to your organization’s claims data.
 The locations from which you can retrieve bearer tokens differ:
   - Sandbox - ```https://test.idm.idp.cms.gov```
   - Production - ```https://idp.cms.gov```
 - IP Whitelisting - our production environment provides extremely limited access.
 Only IP addresses explicitly provided by your organization can access the production system.